World traveler Clown Tom Bolton

 Meenakshi Amman Hindu temple complex

 The main attraction there is the extensive Meenakshi Amman Hindu temple complex dedicated to Shiva.
 There are 14 towers and a sacred pool in the center of at least of the temple sections.
-Lot of places had this white and red strip decor.
+Lot of temples in southern India had this architectural layout.
 I had seen this elsewhere but it was prevalent in Madurai.
+Unfortuntely, it got too dark to get good shots of the interior as I left.
 As I had started to learn some yoga I went looking for some books recommended by the Australian teacher.
 Unfortunately I didn’t find the ones I wanted and others I did find were by fat Indians who looked incompetent or by westerners pushing their superficial, commercial versions.
 The temple complex was interesting anyway.

 It appeared that people went here for advice and the priests would read them some relevant holy text.
 At least these priests looked scholarly in contrast to the Sadhus one sees on the street hat seem more focused on smoking weed and finding their next handout.